Figure 1. Filamentous algae as it typically appears in July or August after forming floating mats.

 Water additives are also sold to reduce algae growth.
 These products usually contain bacteria and/or enzymes that reduce algae growth by consuming nutrients in the pond water.
 Results from the use of these additives have been inconsistent and they are costly to use on larger ponds.
 Additives are more often used in conjunction with other control methods to increase effectiveness.
 These products should not be used in a pond or lake with an overflow of water.

 When used carefully according to the label instructions, aquatic herbicides can be safe and effective management tools.
-Table 1 lists the most common aquatic herbicides that are available to control filamentous algae.
-Keep the following points in mind when considering the use one of these aquatic herbicides:
+There are a variety of aquatic herbicides approved for treatment of algae.
+Most contain various active ingredients that include forms of copper.
+Others may include dyes, endothall or other active ingredients.
+You can learn more about the various aquatic herbicides and their effectiveness in Management of Aquatic Plants .
+Keep the following basic points in mind when considering the use one of these aquatic herbicides:

 - Carefully measure the pond area and/or volume.
-The dosages for each chemical listed in Table 1 are based on the pond area (acres) or water volume (acre-feet).
+Herbicide dosages are based on the pond area (acres) or water volume (acre-feet).
 Improper calculation of pond area or volume may lead to incorrect dosing of the chemical.
 If the pond area or volume is underestimated, insufficient chemical may be applied resulting in little algae control.
 If the pond size is overestimated (more common), too much chemical may be applied, resulting in a fish kill and other environmental damage.
 Consult the fact sheet titled Pond Facts #4: Measuring Pond Area and Volume for information on how to properly measure pond area and volume.

 - Purchase the herbicide.
 Common herbicides can be purchased at home and farm supply stores, hardware stores, or from various online suppliers.
 Most algaecides will cost between $50 and $200 to apply per acre of pond area.